szuke/xtuple-extensions/docs/TUTORIAL4.md

 done using `peerDependencies`.

 Let's say that some future version of the app (v4.30.0) forces or entices you to make a change to your extension.
-All you have to do is, once you've
+You'll need to

 - Write the new code
 - Bump the extension version appropriately in `package.json` (say, to `0.1.2`)
 - Change the `xtuple` `peerDependency` version from `"*"` to `"^4.30.0"`
 - `npm publish`

-Now there are two usable versions of your extension, and npm will prefer to install the latest version for which the peerDependencies match legally to the version of the main app.
-So if one user is on version `4.20` and installs your extension, npm will recognize your `0.1.2` as being off-limits, and will install `0.1.1`.
+Now there will be two usable versions of your extension, and npm will prefer to install the latest version for which the `peerDependencies` match legally to the version of the main app.
+So if one user is on version `4.29.1` and installs your extension, npm will recognize your `0.1.2` as being off-limits, and will install `0.1.1`.
 But if at the same time another user is up to date at `4.30.0`, then npm will know to install your version `0.1.2`.

-It's furthermore possible to add *other* xTuple extensions into `peerDependencies`, with their own version requirements.
+It's furthermore possible to add *other* extensions into `peerDependencies`, with their own version requirements.
 However, so long as we keep our core extensions moving forward in lockstep with our core (a habit we don't intend to keep forever), this probably won't be necessary.

 ### Deploying private/proprietary custom extensions

 We're still working on that!
 We'll have a private solution, based around private github repos, available soon.

+### Wrapping up

 That's it!
 Hopefully you have a sense of how to work within the xTuple Web/Mobile platform, and you're excited to start developing your own work.
 Drop us a line to let us know what you think, or if you have anything else you'd like to be better documented, at dev at xtuple dot com.